Alexander von Humboldt: Achievements of the Hispanic American expedition

 Humboldt saw the need for an approach to science that could account for the harmony of nature among the diversity of the physical world.
 For Humboldt, "the unity of nature" meant that it was the interrelation of all physical sciences—such as the conjoining between biology, meteorology and geology—that determined where specific plants grew.
 He found these relationships by unraveling myriad, painstakingly collected data, data extensive enough that it became an enduring foundation upon which others could base their work.
 Humboldt viewed nature holistically, and tried to explain natural phenomena without the appeal to religious dogma.
 He believed in the central importance of observation, and as a consequence had amassed a vast array of the most sophisticated scientific instruments then available.
 Each had its own velvet lined box and was the most accurate and portable of its time; nothing quantifiable escaped measurement.
 According to Humboldt, everything should be measured with the finest and most modern instruments and sophisticated techniques available, for that collected data was the basis of all scientific understanding.

 This quantitative methodology would become known as Humboldtian science.
 Humboldt wrote "Nature herself is sublimely eloquent.
 The stars as they sparkle in firmament fill us with delight and ecstasy, and yet they all move in orbit marked out with mathematical precision."
+However, Andreas Daum has recently revisited the concept of Humboldtian Science and set it apart from "Humboldt's science".